Absolute Radio Network: Absolute Radio 40s

 Absolute Radio 40s was a pop-up station on 8 May 2020, the 75th anniversary of VE Day.
 The station used the 1215 AM frequency to play songs from The Andrews Sisters, Vera Lynn, Billie Holiday, Judy Garland, Glenn Miller, Bing Crosby, Doris Day and Gracie Fields for 24 hours with Dave Berry, Leona Graham and Claire Sturgess presenting shows, which included archive footage and reminisces from VE Day veterans.
 Absolute Radio 40s was also found online and on DAB.

 Absolute Radio Noel

 Absolute Radio Noel was a pop-up station that ran from 11 June to 18 June 2021.
 It was launched to mark ten years since Noel Gallagher launched his post-Oasis band Noel Gallagher's High Flying Birds.
-It also coincided with the release of the band's best of album Back the Way We Came: Vol. 1 (2011-2021).
+It also coincided with the release of the band's best of album Back the Way We Came: Vol. 1 (2011–2021).
 The station featured an interview with Gallagher alongside performances, archive content, a ‘Through The Decades’ playlist chosen by Gallagher and a playback of the album.

+Absolute Radio You

+Absolute Radio Sisters

+This pop-up was the winning idea of the 2024 Absolute Radio You competition, with the pitch coming from Scottish sisters Rachael and Emma Hare.
+The service, whose strapline was ‘Where Sibling Rivalry Matters’, played a mixture of music from the 1990s and 2000s, and aired from 12 to 22 February 2024.
+This pop-up follows Absolute Radio Natalie in 2022 and Absolute Radio Kevin.

+Absolute Radio Kevin

+This pop-up was the winning idea of the 2023 Absolute Radio You competition, proposed by Kevin McIlmurray from Ewell, Surrey as Absolute Radio Debut.
+The station was on air between 10 February and 20 February 2023, and played debut singles by various artists from the 1950s onwards, as well as tracks from debut albums.

+Absolute Radio Natalie

+The first winner of the Absolute Radio You competition was Natalie Cole who proposed a service ‘Where sing-alongs matter’.
+The station was on air in February 2022 and played show tunes from the stage and Disney films, mixed with upbeat pop tracks and boyband ballads.